Morristown National Historical Park requires a permit to conduct special activities or film and photography projects in the park.

 Still photography requires a permit when the activity takes place where or when, members of the public are not allowed, or when the activity uses models, sets or props that are not part of the natural or cultural resources of the park.

-Photography sessions (engagement and wedding photos, etc.) in and around the Cross Estate Gardens and other locations require a permit for scheduling purposes and to ensure that the areas are not damaged from the session.
-For these types of activities you need to complete the Application for Photography/Filming Permit – Short Form.
+Photography (including engagement and wedding photos) in and around the Cross Estate Gardens and other locations requires a permit.
+Use the Application for Photography/Filming Permit – Short Form.

 Application for Special Use Permit: